Children's Information on Endangered Animals

 What is an Endangered Animal?

-An endangered animal is one that is at risk of becoming extinct, which means no longer in existence.
-Dinosaurs are the largest group of animals to have ever become extinct, although the kinds of dinosaurs are quite diverse; others include; dodo birds, mammoths, and even some species of tigers.
+An endangered animal is one that is at risk of becoming extinct or t risk of no longer being in existence.
+Dinosaurs are the largest group of animals to have ever become extinct.
+Other creatures to have become extinct are dodo birds, mammoths, and saber toothed cat.

-Endangerment of animals is occurring more often due to being threatened by environmental changes, the destruction of habitat, the shortage of food supply, and being hunted.
+Endangerment of animals is occurring at an alarming rate due to environmental changes, the destruction of habitat, the shortage of food supply, and being hunted.
 Many of these causes are preventable if more people were educated about the dangers of their habits.

 Fortunately, many laws are being enforced to help prevent complete extinction of many species.
-As with any law, there are people, known as poachers, who ignore these laws and will still kill animals for either their fur or meat.
-In order to best protect these animals, it is best to educate those of the dangers.
+As with any law, there are people, known as poachers, who ignore them and will still kill animals for either their fur or meat.
 Here are some beautiful animals that are at risk of becoming extinct and ways to help preserve the land they call home.

 What Animals Are Endangered